rockbenben/LearnData/docs/services/Huginn.md

 - `response_headers` - An object with any custom response headers. (example: `{"Access-Control-Allow-Origin": "*"}`)
 - `push_hubs` - Set to a list of PubSubHubbub endpoints you want to publish an update to every time this agent receives an event. (default: none) Popular hubs include [Superfeedr](https://pubsubhubbub.superfeedr.com/) and [Google](https://pubsubhubbub.appspot.com/).
 Note that publishing updates will make your feed URL known to the public, so if you want to keep it secret, set up a reverse proxy to serve your feed via a safe URL and specify it in `template.self`.

-If you’d like to output RSS tags with attributes, such as `enclosure`, use something like the following in your `template`:
+If you'd like to output RSS tags with attributes, such as `enclosure`, use something like the following in your `template`:

 ```json
 "enclosure": {